 Facilities and Maintenance Division manages all real properties for the Aviation Division.
 Responsibilities include but not limited to: exterior terminal, landscape and roadway maintenance; building code compliance and electrical compliance (local, state and federal); facility maintenance, repair and inspection; ground transportation center management and compliance; structural maintenance and repairs.

-Tim Fadiora, Facilities Administrator
+Tim Fadiora, Facilities Superintendent

-Operations, Security, Information Technology Division manages oversight and regulatory relationships, as well as operations, security, and information technology for the Aviaition Division.
+Operations, Security, Information Technology Division manages oversight and regulatory relationships, as well as operations, security, and information technology for the Aviation Division.
 Responsibilities include: managing aeronautical revenue streams (general aviation, cargo, commercial and Fixed Based Operators FBO's); FAA, TSA, FBI, DOHS regulatory compliance; landside and airside operations; training and safety compliance; expanded Communication Command Control Center (C4); police and fire rescue; and all other airfield miscellaneous agencies.

-Jim Durwin, C.M., Assistant Superintendent
+Jim Durwin, C.M., Superintendent

 Airport Advisory Committee

-This committee serves in an advisory capacity to the Tallahassee City Commission and to the Aviation Department, on issues presented to the committee related to the operation and promotion of Tallahassee Regional Airport, economic development opportunities and activities prompted by its presence and functions.
+This committee serves in an advisory capacity to the Tallahassee City Commission and to the Aviation Department, on issues presented to the committee related to the operation and promotion of Tallahassee International Airport, economic development opportunities and activities prompted by its presence and functions.

 The Airport Advisory Committee consists of 18 members recommended by the Mayor and appointed by the City Commission.

-Click here for the Airport Advisory Committee members list.
+Download the Airport Advisory Committee members list.